 Law Enforcement at the Death Scene

 The next phase of the investigation of an unattended death also occurs at the scene.
-In this phase, the police or sheriff focus on ascertaining whether evidence exists that the deceased person was the victim of homicide.
-There are a trio of possible conclusions: homicide, not a homicide, or inconclusive.
+In this phase, the police or sheriff focus on ascertaining whether evidence exists that the deceased person was the victim of a homicide.
+There is a trio of possible conclusions: homicide, not a homicide, or inconclusive.
 If law enforcement ends up unable to ascertain with certainty whether or not the death was a homicide, it will be treated as one and a case will be opened.

 If the evidence at the scene renders it clear that the death was not caused by a criminal act, the police or sheriff will wrap up their work at the scene and depart.
 The coroner’s efforts, as are discussed more fully in a moment, are not nearly done, however.

 If law enforcement suspects that a homicide has been committed, they will conduct a thorough investigation of the scene.
-This will include a painstaking effort to collect anything that possible can be considered as evidence of what happened at the scene.
+This will include a painstaking effort to collect anything that possibly can be considered as evidence of what happened at the scene.
 In the event of this type of investigation following an unattended death, law enforcement investigators can end up working at the scene of the death for a day or even longer.
 The scene of the death may not become accessible to family members or landlords for a matter of days.

-Coroner at the Death Scene
+The Coroner at the Death Scene

-While most of the coroner’s work associated with making a final determination regarding a cause of death takes place in the medical examiner’s office and at associated laboratories, work directed at ascertaining cause of death must also be undertaken at the scene of the death itself.
+While most of the coroner’s work associated with making a final determination regarding a cause of death takes place in the medical examiner’s office and at associated laboratories, work directed at ascertaining the cause of death must also be undertaken at the scene of the death itself.
 The coroner’s team can glean a good amount of information about the potential cause of death by examining the circumstances at the scene itself.

 Of course, there are patently obvious pieces of evidence like a handgun near the remains.
 With that said, even that piece of evidence can lead to different reasonable conclusions standing alone: suicide, homicide, or homicide staged to look like a suicide.

-Even if the police or sheriff are rather quick in finishing their work at the scene, the coroner controls access as well.
+Even if the police or sheriff is rather quick in finishing their work at the scene, the coroner controls access as well.
 The scene will remain inaccessible until the coroner’s office completes its investigation.
 In this regard, the coroner may maintain the remains at the death scene throughout a good part of its investigation.
 The positioning of the remains can play a significant role in evaluating other pieces of evidence considered, collected, or analyzed at the scene.

-In the case of an unattended death, one of the important tasks undertaken at the scene itself is considering available evidence of determine the time of death.
+In the case of an unattended death, one of the important tasks undertaken at the scene itself is considering available evidence to determine the time of death.
 This evidence will include everything from the state of decomposition of the remains to the ambient temperature and humidity at the scene.

 Ongoing Police or Sheriff Investigation

-If evidence suggest a homicide, the police or sheriff will launch a standard full-scale investigation into the death.
-This will include everything from forensics investigation undertaken on conjunction with the county coroner and the state crime lab to witness interviews.
+If evidence suggests a homicide, the police or sheriff will launch a standard full-scale investigation into the death.
+This will include everything from forensics investigation undertaken in conjunction with the county coroner and the state crime lab to witness interviews.
 Homicides which are not immediately discovered can prove to be challenging cases.
 Unfortunately, a regrettable percentage of these cases end up in the proverbial cold case files.
 This does not mean that they will never be solved.
 However, a resolution of such a case may be quite some time in coming.

 Off-Site Forensics Investigation by Coroner and Autopsy

 Once the coroner completes work at the death scene and has the remains transported to the medical examiner’s office, the bulk of the coroner’s investigation is undertaken.
-The work of the coroner in investigating an unattended death is multifaceted.
+The work of the coroner is investigating an unattended death is multifaceted.
 One aspect of the investigation is an autopsy.
 An autopsy is a primary tool through which a coroner ascertains the underlying cause of an undiscovered death.

 Odds are that a coroner is also going to want additional forensics investigation in the form of laboratory tests.
-This typically involves the submission of blood, tissue, and other types of samples to a laboratory for testing an analysis.
-For example, tests to ascertain if a person might have suffered a drug overdose and died are examples of this this type of laboratory analysis.
+This typically involves the submission of blood, tissue, and other types of samples to a laboratory for testing analysis.
+For example, tests to ascertain if a person might have suffered a drug overdose and died are examples of this type of laboratory analysis.

 An autopsy normally is completed within 24 to 48 hours.
 At that juncture, unless the police or sheriff have put a hold on the remains, the body is released to next of kin and transported to a designated funeral home.